uvarc/rc-website/content/userinfo/systems.md

       <h4 class="card-title">Microservices and Containers</h4>
       <img align="right" src="/images/docker-logo.png" style="max-width:20%;" />
         <p class="card-text" style="width:90%;">
         Do you have a containerized service to run for your research project?
-We are now running DC/OS, a platform designed for running fleets of containers independently of one another.
+We host a platform designed for running fleets of containers independently of one another.
 This includes web applications, databases, specialized tools, and other solutions in support of HPC jobs.
         </p>
       <a href="/userinfo/microservices/" class="card-link"><button class="btn btn-warning">Learn more</button></a>
     </div>